atharvabhakane/mcp-llamaIndex/level-4/README.md

-# Level 4 - LlamaParse MCP Project
+# Level 4 - LlamaIndex MCP Project

 ## 🦙 Why I Built This

 After learning the basics of entity extraction, I wanted to make my tools smarter and more robust.
-This project is my step into using the LlamaParse API for PDF entity extraction, with a focus on encoding safety and real-world reliability.
+This project is my step into using the LlamaIndex API for PDF entity extraction, with a focus on encoding safety and real-world reliability.
 If you want to see how to connect your MCP server to a powerful parsing API, you’re in the right place!

 ---